alanmitchell/misc-docs/docs/source/heat-pump-calc.rst

 for each temperature bin can be calculated and aggregated into a total for the whole year.

-The CSV file also contains additional data about each site, including latitude and longitude.
+The file also contains additional data about each site, including latitude and longitude.
 These coordinates will be useful for finding the nearest climate site to a user's home address.